-Sharon Singh specialises in providing regulatory, governance, environmental law and Aboriginal relations advice to resource, construction and infrastructure development projects.
+Sharon Singh specializes in providing regulatory, governance, environmental law and Indigenous relations advice to resource, construction and infrastructure development projects.
 Sharon's niche is helping clients:

-- provide strategic advice on government, Aboriginal and community consultation and engagement.
+- develop strategic and socially responsible approaches to government, Indigenous and community consultation and engagement;

-- create and execute tactical and strategic plans to advance project proposals (e.g. removing restrictions on investment).
+- create and execute tactical and strategic plans to advance project proposals (e.g., removing restrictions on investment); and to

 - connect and network with target stakeholders to help advance the objective.

-Before joining Bennett Jones, Sharon was with a leading mining company based in Australia and Canada, working across many fields including commercial, legal, regulatory, government, and community relations.
-Sharon has a built a reputation for her ability to progress issues through creating trusting relationships between industry groups, associations, governments, Aboriginal and local communities, and the not-for-profit sector.
+Before joining Bennett Jones LLP, Sharon was with a leading mining company based in Australia and Canada, working across many fields including commercial, legal, regulatory, government, and community relations.
+Sharon has a built a reputation for her ability to progress issues through creating trusting relationships between industry groups, associations, governments, Indigenous and local communities, and the not-for-profit sector.

 In the community, Sharon is a founding member and the Vice-Chair Policy of the Business Council of British Columbia's Next Leaders Council.
 She is a member of the Business Council of British Columbia's Aboriginal, Environmental, and Community committees and the Association for Mineral Exploration's Aboriginal Relations, and Land Access and Use committees.
-Sharon is also serves on the board of D.A.R.E.
-BC, a not-for-profit organisation that empowers British Columbia children with the critical thinking and life skills necessary to choose a drug-free life.
+She also is a member of the Canadian Bar Association and is on the executive of the Aboriginal Law section of the British Columbia chapter.
+Sharon also serves on the board of D.A.R.E.
+BC, a not-for-profit organization that empowers British Columbia children with the critical thinking and life skills necessary to choose a drug-free life.